← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 - A credit/debit card with 1 euro on account (AWS will return it right away)

-- A domain.
+- A domain and access to it's DNS settings.
 If you don't have one, please register any free domain, like pp.ua from nic.ua registrator (Don't want to bother?
 Continue reading, we've got a solution)

 - Google Calendar to set a reminder to cancel the plan in 6 months OR see options below